fabilab/cell_atlas_approximations_API/docs/source/rest/index.rst

   - ``features``: A list of features (e.g. genes) for which the average measurement in the atlas is requested.
   - ``measurement_type`` (default: ``gene_expression``): Optional parameter to choose what type of measurement is sought.
 Currently, only ``gene_expression`` is supported.

-**Returns**: A map.
-Each key is a cell type in the chosen organ, each value is a list of average measurement in the cell atlas for the requested features, in the same order.
+**Returns**: A dict containing organism, organ, features found, and averages.
+The latter is a list of lists, with the outer dimension determined by the cell types and the inner dimension determined by the features.
+To get a list of cell types from the same organism and organ, in the same order, make a request to the ``celltypes`` endpoint.

 fraction_detected